lawrenceypil/lawrenceypil.github.io/_posts/2023-02-27-claire-de-lune-at-dusk.md

 ---

-*Photo from SunStar Cebu, where this piece was originally published on December 15, 2009.*
+*Illustration by Josua Cabrera for SunStar Cebu, where this piece was originally published on December 15, 2009.*